Sarde in saor: Origins

+Sarde in soar was invented during the Renaissance, as a solution to keeping food fresh.
+Levantine and Sephardi Jews in Venice are credited with creating the dish.

 Sarde in saor was invented as a method of preservation used by Venetian fishermen who had the need to keep food on board for a long time or as long as possible.

 Once the onions were cooked with vinegar and olive oil, they were laid in layers interspersed with fried sardines in terracotta containers.
-As time passed by, the recipe acquired more refined taste tones; in fact, raisins were added.
+As time passed by, the recipe acquired more refined taste tones; in fact, raisins and pine nuts were added by Renaissance people, reflecting the city's prominence on the Silk Road as a trading hub.

-The modern recipe also calls for pine nuts.

 Since the fishermen ate the sarde in saor after a long time had passed from the moment of their preparation, they savored the taste and aroma of a product which was often no longer fresh.

 For this reason, even today, when preparing sarde in saor, it is a good rule to eat them at least after one day of settling.